cboots/RGBD-to-Mesh/README.md

 ![Framework Layout](/docs/diagrams/FrameworkLayout.png "Framework Layout")

 A more detailed view of the program flow is shown below.
-Note that after the RGB and depth frames are synchronized and shipped to the GPU, all computation and rendering is performed on the GPU, enhancing performance and allowing the CPU to be free for other tasks.
+Note that after the RGB and depth frames are synchronized and shipped to the GPU (the purple arrow), all computation and rendering is performed on the GPU, enhancing performance and allowing the CPU to be free for other tasks.
 The ComputeNormalsFast kernel supplants an earlier iteration, ComputeNormals, which was written for estimation quality at the cost of a significant performance penalty.
+The new implementation is much faster thanks to shared memory optimization (see performance section below).

 ![Program Flow](/docs/diagrams/ProgramFlow.png "Program Flow")